 Additionally, upon review of the CEJST data for census tracts in the environmental justice ROI, Census Tract 70.02 was determined to be a community that is disadvantaged in the categories of workforce development, climate change, and housing because the estimated tract population in 2020 met more than one of the tool's burden thresholds as well as the associated socioeconomic (low-income) threshold (CEQ 2022).
-Specifically, Census Tract 70.02 had a 99 percent (greater than 90 percent threshold) projected flood risk; 86 percent (greater than 65 percent threshold) of the population in households where income is less than or equal to twice the federal poverty level; 93 percent (greater than 90 percent threshold) share of households that make less than 80 percent of the area median family income and spend more than 30 percent of income on housing; 90 percent (greater than 90 percent threshold) unemployment in the available workforce; 11 percent (greater than 10 percent threshold) of the population age 25 and older had less than a high school education; and 90 percent (greater than 90 percent threshold) of people in the tract are in households that were earning at or below the federal poverty level and were therefore considered low-income.
+Specifically, Census Tract 70.02 had a 99 percent (greater than 90 percent threshold) projected flood risk; 86 percent (greater than 65 percent threshold) of the population in households where income is less than or equal to twice the federal poverty level; 93 percent (greater than 90 percent threshold) share of households that make less than 80 percent of the area median family income and spend more than 30 percent of income on housing; 90 percent (greater than 10 percent threshold) of the population age 25 and older had less than a high school education; and 90 percent (greater than 90 percent threshold) of the population age 25 and older had less than a high school education; and 90 percent (greater than 90 percent threshold) of people in the tract are in households that were earning at or below the federal poverty level and were therefore considered low-income.